 - Exercise (regular daily exercise programmed for the individual patient or exercise therapy)

 - Intellectual stimulation (may require cognitive-behavioral therapy)

 - Testing for sleep apnea and receive sleep-management therapy if needed

 - Anti-anxiety and /or antidepressant medication

-The prognosis for children is better than that for adults as most children recover completely after about one to four years of treatment; although during recovery, they often have problems in school with attention and memory.
+The prognosis for children is better than that for adults as most children recover completely after about 1-4 years of treatment; although during recovery, they often have problems in school with attention and memory.
 Many will also have anxiety and depression.
 Researchers suggest that cognitive-behavioral therapy is a major effective treatment for adolescents with CFS/SEID.

 Currently, there are no known methods to prevent CFS/SEID.
 Development of effective prevention methods is hampered by no firm knowledge of the cause(s) of CFS/SEID.
 The prevention suggestions of most experts and clinicians are general recommendations that result in a healthy lifestyle since no specific prevention methods are known.
 Examples of the general recommendations are avoidance of viral infections, lower daily stress as much as possible, and maintain regular sleep cycles and a healthy diet, along with avoidance of the many toxins in the environment; these are cited by most clinicians as possible ways to reduce or prevent the chance of developing CFS/SEID.

 Females with CFS/SEID are cautioned about pregnancy because of the stresses placed on the mother and fetus.
 In addition, the genetic connection, if any, is not clear between the parents with CFS/SEID and their children.